SruAdapa28/SruAdapa28/README.md

 ### National Institute of Technology, Raipur, India
 **Bachelor of Technology in Electronics and Telecommunication Engineering**     |     **Jul 2015 – May 2019**

+### AWS Certified Developer – Associate (2026)
 ---

 ## 🏆 Professional Experience

 ### **Dassault Systèmes – Software Developer Intern**
+📅 March 2026 – Present, Providence, RI
+- Integrated Agent-to-Agent communication into an existing **RAG** pipeline using **LangChain** and **Python**, enabling KB-grounded responses with source citations and multi-turn memory for simulation failure analysis.
+- Built **TypeScript** components for improving lifecycle tracking and failure analysis workflows.

 📅 Sep 2024 – Jan 2025, Providence, RI
 - Developed a **Java Spring Boot middleware** to sync 500+ test cases between 3DEXPERIENCE and Jira using **REST APIs**
 - Automated **real-time and batch sync** with webhooks, message queues, and schedulers, reducing manual updates by 60%